 Cushions are often celebrated as the perfect finishing touches, but there’s an art to arranging cushions to ensure they do their job: visually lifting and unifying an interior by drawing together an inviting combination of colour, pattern and texture.
-If you’re still not convinced by your soft-furnishing skills, or want to be sure you’re hitting the right note with your cushion-clad finish, start by following these expert tips to truly master the art of arrangement.
+If you’re still not convinced by your soft-furnishing skills, or want to be sure you’re hitting the right note with your cushion-clad finish, start by following these expert tips to truly master how to arrange cushions on your sofas or bed.

 “There are many ways we’ve put cushions together over the years at OKA,” Roig tells us.
 “Personally, I love a great selection of oblong cushions, without mixing in square ones.
 It’s fun to play with different sizes too.”
 A cluster of cushions all with the same proportions can make a room feel formal; if this isn’t the effect you’re trying to achieve, experiment with varying shape formats, such as squares, bolsters, circles or rectangles, playing with different dimensions.
 An assorted arrangement will create a more relaxed and inviting atmosphere.

 How many cushions is too many cushions?
 “It all depends on which item of furniture you’re putting them on,” says Hawkins.
 “If you’re decorating a sofa, for instance, be careful not to overwhelm it with too many – you’ll probably just end up taking them off.”
-This underlines the point that a sofa should feel, as much as look, welcoming; a multitude of cushions leaves little space for you to actually sit.
+From your 2-seater to your 3-seater and your corner sofa, this underlines the point that a sofa should feel, as much as look, welcoming; a multitude of cushions leaves little space for you to actually sit.
 Reaching a figure for the “right amount” will ultimately come down to the size of your sofa, but remember to be practical – while cushions are there to accessorise, they’re also there to add support and comfort, so too many, or too few, will upset the balance.
 The same principle applies when layering cushions upon beds; if you overwhelm yours with too many feather-filled pillows, you’ll find yourself repeatedly taking them on and off, looking for somewhere to set them down.
+This goes the same for your bed; arranging cushions on a bed is first and formost an aesthetic endeavour, with only one or two being necessary to prop yourself up for a bedtime read.
+Having too many will eventually get on your nerves, but several grouped together will make your bed look incredibly inviting.

 Unless you’re decorating a particularly formal room, you’ll want your arrangement to feel effortless – even if you have, in fact, put a lot of effort into it.
 Achieve this by sticking with odd – rather than even – numbers.
 Groups of three or five cushions are more visually pleasing, and feel considerably more relaxed.
 “Some cushion arrangements don’t invite you to sit,” Roig says.
 “I’ve stayed away from symmetry for the past couple of years, because it creates a very serious style.
 Those sorts of settings are for the formal sitting room, which you might only use once a year.”